nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 ---
 layout: post
 title: "Mental Health 101"
-description: Meta description
-display_description: Display description
+description: Learn the basics of mental health, and what you can do to improve yours.
 toc: true
-image: /assets/placeholder.png
+image: /assets/covers/mentalhealth.jpeg
 permalink: /blog/mental-health-101
 ---